sevenfifty777/DCS-Dynamic-Spawn-Template-Manager/README.md

 4. **Click "Apply Templates & Save Final"**
    - This creates your final mission: `[YourMission]_Final.miz`

-### **Notes:** If you stop the process before generationg the final mission, clean all temp folders and files created if any
+### **Notes:** If you stop the process before generationg the final mission, clean all temp folders and files created if any, before any retry

 ### Step 5: Use Your Mission